 - independent or catholic schools, or programs facilitated by independent or catholic schools

-- those facilitated by a non-school senior secondary provider (NSSP) (for example, community or private organisation).
-While these arrangements are not strictly included in this Guidance and Procedures, guidelines and contract arrangements for schools when considering transitioning students to these settings are covered in
+- those facilitated by a non-school senior secondary and foundation secondary provider (NSSFSP) (for example, community or private organisation).
+While these arrangements are not strictly included in this Guidance and Procedures, guidelines and contract arrangements for schools when considering transitioning students to these settings are covered in Section 2

 - specialist schools that are not available to all at-risk or disengaged students (cohort-specific), such as hospital schools and Parkville College